 Directory of Official Information and Charging Guidelines for OIA requests

-The centralised Directory of official Information, Directory of Official Information for all agencies – published or updated every two years by the Ministry of Justice in accordance with section 20 of the Act, provides a detailed picture of the structure of central Government departments and organisations, and enables requesters to find out where to direct their requests for official information.
+The centralised Directory of Official Information for all agencies – published or updated every two years by the Ministry of Justice in accordance with section 20 of the Act, provides a detailed picture of the structure of central Government departments and organisations, and enables requesters to find out where to direct their requests for official information.

 Government approved guidelines for charging for official information is available here.